 Ben slid from the arm of the sofa back down to the cushions and ran a clammy hand down his face.
 What the hell just happened?
 He wondered how he’d plummeted into an alternate, perplexing reality.

 Mrs. Cooper stood in the middle of the room, the steaming coffee carafe still perched in one hand.
-She held a look of distress on her thin face, perhaps asking the same silent question to herself.
-Placing the carafe down onto a hot pad, she made her way to the hallway as though intending to play mediator or referee, but Katy marched across the foyer past her, her bare feet loudly thumping against the oak floorboards.
+She looked distressed, probably asking the same silent question to herself.
+Placing the carafe down onto a hot pad, she made her way to the hallway as though intending to play referee, but Katy marched across the foyer past her, bare feet loudly thumping against the oak floorboards.
 Without uttering a word, she bounded up the stairs in a jog, her long hair flying behind her.
 A second later, Travis passed by as well, heading in the opposite direction, grabbing his coat from the foyer and yanking the heavy front door open.
 Ben called out to him, but it was too late; he’d already exited, slamming the door closed behind him.

 Ben glanced around the room, expecting someone to appear from behind the curtains and proclaim that it was all a well-played joke.
 Or for the floorboards to crack open and swallow the sofa, along with him on it, down into the abyss below.
 He would have preferred that, something explosive and paranormal to explain the incident, but nothing so dramatic happened – just awkward silence settling across the room like agitated dust particles.

 Ben decided to go after him.
-He felt responsible for the sibling rift, even if the underlying cause for friction hadn’t been his fault.
-As he stood up, he caught Audra’s eye, and a wordless communication passed between them: Tread lightly, she seemed to say.
+The sibling rift was his fault, even if the underlying cause for the friction wasn’t.
+Getting to his feet, he caught Audra’s eye.
+A wordless communication passed between them: Tread lightly, she seemed to say.
 He nodded and managed a smile of assurance before stepping into the foyer to pull his ski parka on.
-Exiting the house, he braced himself for cold air but was met instead by a mild evening – brisk yet calm, a vast, cloudless sky filled with uncounted constellations scattered above him, the waxing gibbous moon offering some light on the path he followed.
+He braced himself for cold air but was met instead by a mild evening when he stepped outside – brisk yet calm, a vast, cloudless sky filled with uncounted constellations scattered above him.
+The waxing gibbous moon offered some light on the path before him.